 Plano, Springtown, Ft.
 Worth native who still believes that Matt Dillon is the greatest role model of all time.
 Former UPI Photographer and Vietnam War Army Officer John Gore got me into a broadcast booth back in 1988 for a Winnsboro football game and here I am.
-I have been unbelievably blessed with broadcasting high school sports from 1A to 6A since then and that include 4 state championships and numerous trips to basketball and baseball state tournaments.
+I have been unbelievably blessed with broadcasting high school sports from 1A to 6A since then and that include 5 state championships and numerous trips to basketball and baseball state tournaments.

 As a former athlete and lifelong lover of competitive sports, I call the game as I experience it.
 My style of broadcast has been described as unbiased, enthusiastic, and comes to you from a fans perspective.
-Along with over 23 years calling high school sports all over Northeast Texas, I have been honored to be “on the call” of the Men’s and Women’s UT Tyler Basketball Program for the last 12 years via the UT Tyler Sports Network.
+Along with over 25 years calling high school sports all over Northeast Texas, I have been honored to be “on the call” of the Men’s and Women’s UT Tyler Basketball Program for 12 years via the UT Tyler Sports Network.

-Bryan Houston-Whitehouse Football
+Bryan Houston-Whitehouse/Longview Football

 I’ve known Kenny Smith for over 25 years as both a friend and colleague.
 He’s passionate, prepared and positive to every broadcast.
 Kenny has fun and he passes that along to the audience.